 Both women behind Wire of Hope have had prison penpals for years (read our story) and joined different prison rights related groups.

-Sigrid is a member of a couple of anti-death penalty organizations.
-She volunteered for 2 years as a teacher in a penitentiary that combined a jail and a prison to help inmates get their high school diploma.
+Sigrid is the Board Secretary of the Northeast Florida Chapter of ACLU, and a member of a couple of anti-death penalty organizations.
+She hosted Real Talks for the non-profit Florida Cares to inform families of incarcerated on prison reform and how to advocate for their loved ones.
+She previously volunteered for 2 years as a teacher in a penitentiary that combined a jail and a prison to help inmates get their high school diploma.
 She also held a weekly workshop to teach them basic computer skills.

 Greeting Cards for Florida Death Row Inmates

 At the end of 2021, the Florida Department of Corrections passed a rule getting rid of physical mail, which makes it impossible to send blank cards anymore and put a stop to this donation that was going on for 4 years.

 Inmates have people they love and care about on the outside, and mail being so important to them, they naturally want to celebrate their loved ones’ life events with greeting cards.

 Wire of Hope is collecting greeting cards for them, so when they’ll need some, they can send us a request.
 Unfortunately, Florida Death Row inmates – like most Death Row inmates – are not able to work and support themselves, and they can’t always afford to buy cards from the canteen.